 The live Q and A will be delivered on December 10, 2019 - 1:00-2:00 p.m.(ET).
-The pre-recorded content will be available on or about November 18th.
-You will received notification when it is ready for reviewing.
-Please plan on doing that prior to attend the live portion as this content will NOT be shown at that time.
+The pre-recorded content is available now for review purposes.
+Please plan on doing that prior to attending the live portion as this content will NOT be shown at that time.

 This session will provide an overview of Medicare and other federal payer reimbursement and coverage policies that physical therapy providers need to know in order to comply with all relevant rules and regulations in 2020.
 Presenters will discuss policies finalized in the 2020 Medicare Physician Fee Schedule Rule regarding the Quality Payment Program (Merit-based Incentive Payment System and Advanced Alternative Payment Models), PTA modifier policy, coding, and more; provide an update on Department of Defense TRICARE rules; review the new Veterans Community Care Program; and offer insight into APTA’s current federal advocacy efforts on administrative burden, telehealth, and more.

 Meet our Presenters